WHAT’S IN THIS REVIEW?

 Disclaimer: Partnerships & affiliate links help us create better content.
 Learn how.

 Whoer VPN is a provider which offers a simple free server to go along with their premium software.
 It was impossible to pay for, there were a couple of questionable links to Russia, it was confusing to research, and left a lot to be desired.
-Underneath it all, there is some potential, but it is worth the risk?
+Underneath it all, there is some potential, but is it worth the risk?

 Here’s everything you need to know about Whoer VPN, as we take a deep dive into what to expect from the lesser-known service.